-The location of suppliers, and a company’s relationship with them, is also important.
-If a shop has a good relationship with their suppliers and pays their bills on time, they’re more likely to be able to source materials easily.
+The location of suppliers and a company’s relationship with them are also important.
+If a shop has a good relationship with its suppliers and pays its bills on time, they’re more likely to be able to source materials easily.
 This is particularly important if your parts will require less common metals.

 Summit Steel is a precision metal fabricator located here in the US.
 Our experienced engineers and fabricators build parts for a wide variety of industries.
 Along with our wide range of services, our value-added processing makes us a one-stop shop for your custom metal fabrication needs.